 among their members you would have to "get into hot water" yourself.

-Of course there would be division and disagreement among
+Of course there would be division

 the denominations and "scholars"

 as to what temperature actually constitutes "hot" as opposed to just "warm"

 and how much hot water a person should actually get into,